-I had passed him and his drama 20 minutes earlier on my way to the Cavern before leaving there and heading home.
+I had passed him and his drama 20 minutes earlier on my way up to the Cavern before leaving there and heading home.

 Upon my return, this big, bald, foul-mouthed, steroid receptacle was surrounded by 12 bouncers who became weary of his antics and went for the takedown just as I passed by.
 I thought it a fitting and metaphorical conclusion to International BeatleWeek, a loud, aggressive, drunken, obnoxious affair with any good music taking a back seat to all of the chaos and unpleasantries.

-I headed to McDonald’s to drown my sorrows in a quarter pounder avoiding three puddles of vomit as I went.
+I headed to McDonald’s to drown my sorrows with a quarter pounder avoiding three puddles of vomit as I went.
 There was a legless greeter at the door flashing his naked stumps, hoping to encourage contributions from the drunks arriving by the droves.
-By the time I made it to the order screens I had lost my appetite.
+By the time I made it to the order screens I had completely lost my appetite.
 You can’t even grab a burger at night without some bizarre or unpleasant encounter.

 Equilibrium restored, a couple strolls unmolested past the Grapes on Mathew Street.